BAK2K3/hard-drivers/TESTING.md

     * The current implementation contains `tabindex=0`,which allows users to tab through the benefits and display their relevant tooltip accordingly.
     * However, this solution results on the tooltip persisting on 'click', and cannot be 'unclicked'.
 The user must either click/tab to another tooltip or click elsewhere on the page to remove the tooltip.
-    * While this does not necessarily diminish the user experience, it is a bug that I would prefer to remove, however I am aware this requires additional knowledge of javascript.
+    * While this does not necessarily diminish the user experience, it is a bug that I would prefer to remove, however I am aware this requires additional knowledge of JavaScript.

 8. **Tabbing through the Enquire Menu** (Existing Bug)
     * When the user reaches the "Your Request" field of the Enquire Form, they need to tab twice, to bypass the "GitHub" icon, in order to reach the submit button.